 Illustrator and fine communicator Kyle Schneider compiles all our blog posts when he's not making sick illustrations for everyone to enjoy as his alter ego, Hamburger Hands.

 Sergio Serrano is an artist, designer and book arts kinda guy.
 He is our 2018 season graphic designer.

 We here at Bison HQ are eternally grateful to the contributions of those who have come before us.
 Illustrator Raymond Biesinger started the Royal Bison in 2007, and over the years the fair has benefitted from the blood, ink and spreadsheet tears of illustrator Josh Holinaty, jeweller Jeanie Andronyk and illustrator Andrew Benson.

-The Royal Bison is an Edmonton-based, twice-a-year festival of the best and quirkiest art, craft and design this city has to offer.
-While its roots are local, THE FAIR WELCOMES VENDORS FROM ALL OVER CANADA.
+The Royal Bison is an Edmonton-based, twice-a-year festival of the best and quirkiest art, craft and design EDMONTON has to offer.
+While its roots are local, THE FAIR WELCOMES VENDORS FROM ALL OVER CANADA

 We also have a wide selection of items for men—something we feel is uncommon in today’s craft fairs.

-The Royal Bison has won the Vue Weekly Reader's Choice award for 4 years running, which is as long as the category has existed!
+The Royal Bison has won the Vue Weekly Reader's Choice award since 2012, which is as long as the category has existed.
 Thank you Edmonton!

 We at the Royal Bison are excited to collaborate with individuals and organizations on activities and events of a less retail variety.
 Art projects and interactive, fair-long exhibits and installations are most welcome.
 You should contact us.